 Stay in a Hostel

-If you're not already, move yourself into a hostel and sit yourself down in the common room.
+If you're not already, move into a hostel and sit yourself down in the common room.
 It's so easy to make friends in hostels, and doing so will help pull yourself out of your slump.
 Make some friends, go out for a meal, chat about your lives.
 It'll keep you distracted and put you in a better mood.

 Hate hostels?
 Stay in a private room in a well-rated hostel and avoid party hostels.
 You'll be able to make friends without sacrificing your sleep and sanity.
 Just make sure there's a common room and read the reviews to see if previous guests mention how easy it is to make friends.